obfusk/fdroid-fakesigner-poc/README.md

 stable `fdroidserver` package received any patches, despite those packages being maintained by the F-Droid team, so that monkey patch is still needed).

-They are also downplaying the impact by insisting this vulnerability is only a problem for third party repositories relying on `fdroidserver`; which, even if true, is showing a concerning disregard for the security of the repositories of other projects relying on `fdroidserver`.
+They are also downplaying the impact by insisting these vulnerabilities are only a problem for third party repositories relying on `fdroidserver`; which, even if true, is showing a concerning disregard for the security of the repositories of other projects relying on `fdroidserver`.